+'''

-''' Ihandle IupGetNextChild(Ihandle parent, Ihandle lastchild); [ir IupGetNextChild(parent, lastchild: iuplua_tag) -> ret: iuplua_tag iup.GetNextChild(parent, lastchild: iuplua_tag) -> ret: iuplua_tag '''
+Ihandle IupGetNextChild(Ihandle parent, Ihandle lastchild); [ir IupGetNextChild(parent, lastchild: ihandle) -> ret: ihandle [in Iuip.GetNextChild(parent, lastchild: ihandle)]

+'''

 parent: Identifier of an interface control.

 lastchild: Identifier of the last interface control returned by the function.

 This function will return the children of the control in the exact same order in which they were assigned.
 To get the first child use lastchild=NULL.